camercu/oscp-prep/CHEATSHEET.md

 net user
 net localgroup

-:: Who has admin privileges?
-net localgroup Administrators
+:: Who has local admin privileges? net localgroup Administrators

 :: More info about a specific user.
 Check if user has privileges.